LIBRARY CITY OF PEACE INITIATIVES

 Elgin efforts that are replicable in other cities, villages and towns:

 Global Neighbors Series: Public programs featuring international cultures engaging music, dancers, traditional clothing, and local professors and presenters who give details about history and modern lives of our local and global neighbors.
-Kwanzaa, Hanukkah, Christmas, Diwali, EID, and other religious celebrations give opportunities for exploration and sharing when communities come together to share tradition and knowledge.
+Kwanzaa, Hanukkah, Christmas, Diwali, EID, Three Kings, Day of the Dead and other religious celebrations give opportunities for exploration and sharing when communities come together to share tradition and knowledge.

 Police departments can implement or highlight community policing and community engagement as it’s essential tool for community peace and can coordinate with faith, library and educational leaders to host discussions and events for all ages around the city about immigration, citizenship, hate crimes, and safety.